sarg3nt/vault-training/10 Secrets Engines.md

 ## [KV](https://developer.hashicorp.com/vault/docs/secrets/kv)

 The kv secrets engine is a generic Key-Value store used to store arbitrary secrets within the configured physical storage for Vault.
-This backend can be run in one of two modes; either it can be configured to store a single value for a key or, versioning can be enabled and a configurable number of versions for each key will be stored.
+This backend can be run in one of two modes; either it can be configured to store a single value for a key (v1) or, versioning can be enabled and a configurable number of versions for each key will be stored (v2).

 ```bash
 ### Enable KV secrets engine